JohnMVSantos/NRF24-MultiWii-Drone/docs/prototypes.rst

 1. Kapton Tape Does not Provide Proper Insulation
     - After adding one layer of kapton tape, it seemed that the electrical components, mainly the IMU shorted and was damaged.
 This resulted in the gyro unable to properly register the movements in MultiSim.
 The next prototype will include a proper enclosure for the electrical components of the drone.
 Although the main frame will still be carbon fiber, a separate box enclsoure will be used to cover the electrical components properly using light materials.
-    - Furthermore, investigating the user of hot glue for proper insulation.
+    - Furthermore, investigating the use of hot glue for proper insulation.
 However, initial research suggests this may lead to further design failures.

 2. Controller is Too Complex
     - "Simplicity is the ultimate sophistication." - Leonardo da Vinci
     - Unnessary components in the controller atleast for the MVP such as the 16x2 LCD to track voltage and the potentiometer should be removed.
-The controller should be simplified to only include the basic components for communicating with the drone and this includes the Arduino Nano controller, the radio module + PA + LNA components, the two joysticks, the two SPDT switches, and the SPST switch with the 3.7V batteries.
+The controller should be simplified to only include the basic components needed for communicating with the drone and this includes the Arduino Nano controller, the radio module + PA + LNA components, the two joysticks, the two SPDT switches, and the SPST switch with the 3.7V batteries.

 3. Controller Battery Has Too Much Current
     - Prolonged use of the controller lead to overheating of the components and controller failure.
 Theory is that the battery packs too much current which the components could not handle resulting in breakdown.
-The two batteries are connected in parallel which are 3.7V 1000mAH.
+The two batteries are connected in series are 3.7V 1000mAH.
 Looking into the use of 3.7V and 600mAH batteries instead.

 4. Remove the Grounded Copper Sheet
     - This may not be needed as I have not encountered any issues with the drone resetting.
 This solution was suggested online, but I should not implement solutions to problems that does not exist in my design.